Resources for small museums and historic sites

 The Museum & Education Department Volunteer Handbook from the Champaign County Forest Preserve District is a good model that you can follow for your own volunteer handbook.
 (PDF) It includes volunteer job descriptions, application and emergency contact forms, and waivers for risk and background checks.

+Having volunteers work at an organization can raise legal issues related to volunteers’ rights and safety as well as those of the visitors with whom they interact.
 This webinar covers a range of risks your organization may face and numerous risk management strategies that can be tailored to meet your organization’s needs.